Jatinsingh212/Jatinsingh212/README.md

 # 💫 About Me:
-🔭 I’m currently working on Cross Puzzle<br>👯 I’m looking to collaborate on ML projects<br>🌱 I’m currently learning AWS<br>💬 Ask me about Data Science projects<br>⚡ Fun fact: a fervent aesthete of Music 🎸
+🔭 Currently working on Cross Puzzle<br>👯 Looking to collaborate on ML projects<br>🌱 Currently learning AWS<br>💬 Open to collaborate on Data Science projects<br>⚡ Fun fact: a fervent aesthete of Music 🎸

 # 💻 Tech Stack: